Plantar Fasciitis

 What is plantar fasciitis?

-Plantar fasciitis is irritation of the plantar fascia, the thick band of tissue under the foot that attaches near the heel.
-It is one of the most common causes of pain under the heel.
+Plantar fasciitis is irritation of the plantar fascia, the strong band of tissue under the foot that supports the arch and attaches near the heel.
+It is one of the most common causes of heel pain.